xriss/djon/readme.md

 Ends with the exactly same opening quote string and can contain all other byte values except for the quote string.
 Quotes can of course be included in a string deliminated by the same quote by escaping them with a backslash.
-This does not work for back ticks as we do not allow escapes in back tick strings, see LONG_QUOTE.
+This does not work for backticks as we do not allow escapes in backtick strings, see LONG_QUOTE.

 Escape values eg '\n' are only parsed inside strings that are contained in ' or " but not in ` or LONG_QUOTE or naked strings.